garylirocks/quickrefs/azure-networking.markdown

 - `x-original-url`
 - `x-appgw-trace-id`

+Notes:

+- AGW doesn't support port numbers in HTTP Host headers.
+As a result, the connection between AGW and the web server only supports TCP port 443, not non-standard ports.

-On using cert in a Key vault:
+- On using cert in a Key vault:

   If using Private Endpoints to access Key Vault, you **must link** the `privatelink.vaultcore.azure.net` private DNS zone, containing the corresponding record to the referenced Key Vault, to the virtual network containing Application Gateway.
 Custom DNS servers may continue to be used on the virtual network instead of the Azure DNS provided resolvers, however the private dns zone will need to remain linked to the virtual network as well.

 ### AGW subnet and NSG